subsquid/docs/docs/quickstart/quickstart-substrate.md

 ## Step 5: Create the database schema and run the processor

 The squid we have just built ingests pre-indexed data from a Kusama Archive.
-This data is then transformed, as defined by the data handler in `processor.ts`.
+This data is then transformed, as defined by the `processor.run()` call in `src/processor.ts`.

 This command will keep the console busy until manually terminated: